addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Further reading

-If you are interested in learning more about the variation of MVC which Backbone.js is better categorized under, please see the MVP (Model-View-Presenter) section in the appendix.
+If you are interested in learning more about the variation of MVC which Backbone.js uses, please see the MVP (Model-View-Presenter) section in the appendix.

 ## Fast facts

 ### Backbone.js

 * Core components: Model, View, Collection, Router.
 Enforces its own flavor of MV*
-* Used by large companies such as SoundCloud and Foursquare to build non-trivial applications
 * Event-driven communication between Views and Models.
 As we'll see, it's relatively straight-forward to add event listeners to any attribute in a Model, giving developers fine-grained control over what changes in the View
 * Supports data bindings through manual events or a separate Key-value observing (KVO) library
 * Support for RESTful interfaces out of the box, so Models can be easily tied to a backend